ciph-io/ciph-core/doc/data-format.md

 8 Bytes         float64 Data Length
 4 Bytes         uint32  Number of Data Blocks
 0-?
 Bytes       raw     Data Block Ids (or) Data
+32 Bytes        raw     SHA-256 hash of head
 ?
 Bytes         raw     Random Padding

 All numeric values are stored in Network Byte Order (big-endian).

 ## Chat Key

-The c:ph platform allows users to engage in live chat.
+The Ciph platform allows users to engage in live chat.

 The `chat key` is a 256 bit (32 byte) random key used to encrypt all chat messages for the container.